volkannaktass/uav-rental-project/README.md

 ###  Development Setup

-- install Docker and Docker-compose under /opt/conda
+- install Docker and Docker-compose

 Follow the instructions from the link below;
 	https://docs.docker.com/engine/install/